From an incorrect jaw position to speaking problems and difficulty talking or chewing, braces can do a lot to improve your oral health.

 How to use a water flosser

-- Use the stream of water like floss to dislodge food and bacteria between your teeth and trapped beneath your braces wire
+Use the stream of water like floss to dislodge food and bacteria between your teeth and trapped beneath the wire of your braces

 Water flossers can make it easier to dislodge food particles from between your teeth without having to use floss.
 But water flossers are more expensive, and some studies show they are not as effective⁴ at getting rid of plaque buildup as regular floss.